-Last year, two new species of the rarely seen six-gilled sawsharks were found in the West Indian Ocean by an international team of marine scientists.
+Two new species of the rarely seen six-gilled sawsharks were found in the West Indian Ocean by an international team of marine scientists.
 The newly discovered Pliotrema kajae and Pliotrema annae – affectionately known as Kaja’s and Anna’s six-gill sawsharks - were discovered during research investigating small-scale fisheries operating off the coasts of Madagascar and Zanzibar.

 Radiograph of a newly discovered species of six-gill sawshark

 Both new species differ from the only previously known six-gill species in the position of their barbels - whisker-like sensory organs around the shark’s mouth which help the shark detect its prey.
 Living on a diet of fish, crustaceans and squid, sawsharks use their serrated snout to kill their prey.
 Fast movement of the snout from side to side cuts the prey into fine pieces to allow it to be easily swallowed.
 Found mainly in the temperate waters of all three major oceans, the number of sawsharks has declined in the past couple of decades due to commercial fishing.

 Paraliparis selti - photo credit Thom Linley

 In the ocean's mysterious hadal zone, extending beyond a depth of 6,000 metres, we've found a new snailfish that's helping scientists understand life in the ultra-deep.
 The new species has been called which means ,blue in the Kunza language of the indigenous peoples of the Atacama Desert.

 Closer to home, a grey seal has been captured on camera for the very first time clapping its flippers underwater to communicate.
 Recorded off the Farne Islands, Dr Ben Burville filmed the event after trying for 17 years to film a seal producing the gunshot-like ‘crack!’ sound that they make underwater during the breeding season.